trannguyenthaonghi2299-boop/sales-analysis-sql-powerbi/README.md

 - Key spike periods are in April (Songkran) and Q3-Q4 campaigns 9.9, 10.10, 11.11, 12.12
 - 12.12 is always the highest peak

+**4.Baseline Revenue Increased Significantly YoY**
+- Baseline (non-campaign) revenue has scaled substantially, growing from roughly 2M–100M in 2022 to 170M–900M in 2025.
+This suggests that the platform’s growth is not purely campaign-driven, but increasingly supported by strong and expanding organic demand.

-**4. Key Takeaways**
+**5. Key Takeaways**
 - 2025 is Breakout & Scale Year.
 Revenue growth accelerated sharply, especially in H2, with December hitting the highest level by far.
 The business has moved into high-growth phase
-- Strong Seasonality is due to campaigns.Consistent spikes in: April (Songkran) and Q4 mega campaigns (9.9 → 12.12).
+- Strong Seasonality is due to campaigns.
+Consistent spikes in: April (Songkran) and Q4 mega campaigns (9.9 → 12.12).
 A large portion of revenue depends on promotional events
-- Improving Baseline Revenue while non-campaign months are rising steadily YoY.
+- Improving Baseline Revenue while non-campaign months are rising significantly YoY.
 This indicates stronger brand, retention, and recurring demand

-**5. Recommendations**
-- Reduce Q4 Campaign Dependency by adding mid-year, off-cycle campaigns (e.g. 3.3, 5.5) and building always-on promotions.
-This helps stabilize revenue across the year
-- Strengthen Customer Retention by converting campaign buyers into repeat customers by using CRM, loyalty programs, remarketing.
-This helps grow baseline revenue, not just spikes in campaigns

 ## Insights Deep-Dive

 ### 1. Sales Performance